 HUD offers a variety of repositioning tools that convert traditional public housing to the Section 8 platform.
-These tools include RAD, RAD / Section 18 Blends, Section 18, and Section 22 Streamline Voluntary Conversion.
+These tools include RAD, RAD / Section 18 Blends, Section 18, and Section 22 Streamlined Voluntary Conversion.
 Each tool has its own eligibility criteria and resulting rent structure post conversion to Section 8.

 Identifying the optimal tool for CEHA begins with determining eligibility.
-The table below reflect eligibility by repositioning tool and option.
+The table below reflects eligibility by repositioning tool and option.
 Information in the 2020 physical needs assessment completed by Bureau Veritas is used to conclude conditional eligibility.

-Public Housing Repositioning Tool: Option Eligibility Туре Eligibility Threshold Note RAD PBV Yes Available by right to PHA na PBRA Yes na Available by right to PHA PBRA Rent Boost No Located in OZ Project is not in an Opportunity Zone Streamline No 50 units Not less than 50 units RAD / Section 18 Blends Const Blend > 30% Conditional \$162,092 Project does not meet Threshold based on Bureau Vista report.
+уре Eligibility Threshold Note AD PBV Yes na Available by right to PHA PBRA Yes na Available by right to PHA PBRA Rent Boost No Located in OZ Project is not in an Opportunity Zone Streamline No 50 units Not less than 50 units RAD / Section 18 Blends Const Blend > 30% Conditional \$162,092 Project does not meet Threshold based on Bureau Vista report.
 Const Blend > 60% Conditional \$324,183 Project does not meet Threshold based on Bureau Vista report.
 Const Blend > 90% Conditional \$486,275 Project does not meet Threshold based on Bureau Vista report.
 Const Blend > 90% High Cost No Project is not in a HUD deteremied "high cost" area.
 Small PHA Conditional <= 250 units PHA must have 250 or fewer units remaining in PIC at time of application.
 Very Small PHA Conditional <= 50 units PHA must have 50 or fewer units remaining in PIC at time of application.
 Section 18 Obsolescence Conditional \$540,278 Project does not meet Threshold based on Bureau Vista report.
 Scattered Site Yes <= 4 units / lot Project is a "scattered site."
 Health & Safety Conditional Situational Meets criteria in 24 CFR 970.17(a) and Notice 2021-07 Infeasible Opereations Conditional Situational Meets criteria in 24 CFR 970.17(a) and Notice 2021-07 Section 22 SVC Yes <=250 units CEHA has less than 250 units in PIC.